smithwm210/portfolioOLD/README.md

 # smithwm210

 Hello!
 My name is Will and I am a student at Worcester Polytechnic Institute in Massachusetts with a passion for game design.
 So far, I have finished two games in collaboration with other WPI students.
-I'm pursuing a Techonology BS in Interactive Media and Game Development.
+I'm pursuing a Technology BS in Interactive Media and Game Development.
 I'm interested in all aspects of game development, with a primary focus on game programming and level design.

 *CHANGE THIS* View my [resume](/Assets/Resume-SmithW.pdf)